 Instructions for equipment owners: Only post this form after the cleaning and disinfection steps–indicated on the form–have been completed.
 This form must be filled-out, signed by the Principal Investigator, and posted over the biohazard sticker to alert movers or Surplus staff that proper decontamination has occurred.
 If the equipment is being surplused.
 Surplus workers will remove the biohazard label after the equipment has been transported.

 Instructions for Movers/Surplus staff: Movers and Surplus staff are not to move equipment posted with the biohazard label without this form completed and signed by the Principal Investigator.
-Surplus workers are to remove the biohazard label after the equipment has been transported.
 For questions or concerns, contact the biosafety officer at 919-515-6858.

 This Form must be completed and posted on the equipment by lab supervisor/PI.
 This is required for all laboratory equipment and all other equipment containing or exposed to chemicals and laser/equipment containing a laser source.